Trolleybuses in Yerevan: Lines and routes

+Nr 10 Nor Nork (Mikoyan street, 15) - Davtashen (4th block);

+Nr 15 Erebuni airport - Block 15.

+In July 2023, two new lines were introduced as new trolleybuses arrived to the fleet.
+Lines 2A and 10A were extended versions of lines 2 and 10, the lines continue without wires which was made possible with the new buses.
+In December 2024, routes 2A and 10A were closed, and routes 2 and 10 were extended.

 Fleet

-The Yerevan trolleybus fleet still has a significant number of Škoda 14Tr units in service.
-The Škoda 9Trs and ZiU-682s have all been withdrawn.
+The Yerevan trolleybus fleet mostly consists of new Chinese trolleybuses Yutong ZK6128BEVG (15 vehicles) and Zhongtong LCK6126E (15 vehicles).
+There are also more than 30 Russian-made trolleybuses LiAZ-5280 in the fleet.
+A significant number of Škoda 14Tr vehicles were replaced by 30 new Chinese trolleybuses in December 2024.

-The latest trolleybuses in the fleet are mostly Russian made LiAZ-5280 vehicles, and second hand Berliet ER100 trolleybuses originally used on the Lyon trolleybus system.

-15 new Yutong trolleybuses will join the system in 2023.
+The second hand Berliet ER100 trolleybuses originally used on the Lyon trolleybus system ended in 2023.

+Older trolleybus models such as the Škoda 9Tr and ZiU-682 have all been withdrawn from operation and decommissioned.

+In 2019, it was announced that daily ridership of the system was 14,500.
+Former deputy Mayor of Yerevan, Hrachya Sargsyan, stated that 101 new trolleybuses for new routes is planned.
+In 2023, 15 new Yutong trolleybuses joined the system and there are plans to buy an additional 15 new units.

 Accident

 On 16 September 1976, a trolleybus operating alongside Yerevan Lake went out of control and fell from the dam wall into the lake.
 The sound of this accident was heard by Shavarsh Karapetyan, a multi-champion finswimmer, who was training with his brother Kamo, also a finswimmer, by running alongside the lake.
 The trolleybus lay at the bottom of the reservoir some 25 meters (80 ft) off the shore at a depth of 10 meters (33 ft).
 Karapetyan swam to it and, under conditions of almost zero visibility due to the silt rising from the bottom, broke the back window with his legs.
 The trolleybus was crowded, it carried 92 passengers and Karapetyan knew he had little time, spending some 30 to 35 seconds for each person he saved.

-Karapetyan managed to rescue 20 people, but this was the end of his sports career: the combined effect of cold water and the multiple wounds he received left him lying unconscious for 45 days, with subsequent sepsis (due to the presence of raw sewage in the lake water) and lung complications preventing him from continuing his sports career.
+Karapetyan managed to rescue 20 people, but the combined effect of cold water and the multiple wounds he received left him lying unconscious for 45 days, with subsequent sepsis (due to the presence of raw sewage in the lake water) and lung complications.